thomaskcr/primoris-cs110/README.md

   - [Saved Programs](docs/lecture_notes/saved_programs/saved_programs.rst): We'll go through saving your Python programs to files and running them.
   - [GitHub Basics](docs/lecture_notes/github/github.rst): You will use GitHub to turn your assignments into me.
   - [Python Language Basics](docs/lecture_notes/language_basics.rst): In this set of notes we'll cover variables, types, operators and getting user input.
-  - Conditionals
+  - [Conditionals](docs/lecture_notes/conditionals/conditionals.rst): In these notes we'll cover the if statement.
-  - Random Numbers
+  - [Random Numbers](docs/lecture_notes/random_numbers.rst): These notes cover generating and using random numbers.
 - Walkthroughs
   - Python Installation: A walkthrough of the process of installing Python on a Windows computer and using the interactive shell to execute expressions.
   - Hello World: By tradition, the first program beginners execute in a new language prints the phrase "Hello, World!".
 In this walkthrough we will write the "Hello, World!" program after setting up a GitHub account and then add the program to our profile.
     - [YouTube Video](http://youtu.be/Mw28iQS982s)
     - [GitHub Repo for Hello World](https://github.com/thomaskcr/python-hello-world)
-  - Dice Game:
+  - [Dice Game](docs/walkthroughs/dice_game/dice_game.rst): We'll create a dice game.
 - Lab
   - Hello World
   - Calculators